Planning a trip to southern France? Welcome to one of Europe’s most famously picturesque regions.

 Provence is so beautiful that artists like Renoir, Chagall, Cezanne, and Picasso flocked there to paint its landscapes.
 They adored the sun-drenched light, which Matisse described as “soft and tender, despite its brilliance.”

 You can make it shorter or longer, depending on your available vacation time or personal fast/slow travel pace.
 I’ve tried to give you a balance of cities and leisurely villages, with day trip options as well.

-I think driving in France is a breeze for the most part, easier than other European countries.
+I think driving in southern France is a breeze for the most part, easier than other European countries.
 But, if you want some driving tips, here’s my complete guide to rending a car and driving in Europe.

-Recommended Itinerary for 10 Days in Southern France
+Overview of 10 Days in Southern France Itinerary